grahamwwilson/ClassExamples/ODEs/README.md

 With default arguments, writes an output file called pendulum.dat that can be used for example for plots.

+## pendulumODE.py
+Module with functions used in both pendulum.py and stepper.py for this specific ODE problem.
+Functions include calcGradients, Energy, PrintState, PrintHeader, PrintStep.

 ## pendArgs.py
 Used for passing arguments